COVID Updates

 2. Galapagos has a food pantry at the Lower Academy, that is open the first and third Wednesday of each month.
 The pantry is open from 1:30 to 3:30pm.
 Masks are required at the food pantry.
 Go to our Food Support page for more information.

-3. We are also offering holiday meals during the 2022 Thanksgiving and winter break.
+3. We are also offering holiday meals during the 2023 Thanksgiving and winter break.
 Please click on Food Support on this website to sign up.
-Supplies are limited.
+Supplies are limited; sign-ups begin in November.

 Yes, our ASX programs are available.
 In fact, we are growing our options.
 Please visit the Shop page on a regular basis to see new and current offerings.